tardis-sn/tardis/docs/configuration/configuration.rst

     In contrast to the ``structure`` section, the ``abundance`` section will not ignore abundances set in the rest of the section, but merely will overwrite the abundances given in the file section.

-In this section we also specify the species that will be calculated with our :ref:`nlte` formalism using the ``nlte_species`` parameter (they are specified in a list using astrophysical notation, e.g. [Si2, Ca2, Mg2, H1]).
 The rest of the section can be used to configure uniform abundances for all shells, by giving the atom name and a relative abundance fraction.
 If it does not add up to 1., TARDIS will warn - but normalize the numbers.